GoogleChrome/web.dev/src/site/content/en/fast/debugging-layout-shifts/index.md

 One of the most important things to understand when interpreting these outputs is that elements listed as _sources_ are the elements that shifted during the layout shift.
-However, it's possible that these elements are only indirectly related to the 'root cause' of layout instability.
-For example…
+However, it's possible that these elements are only indirectly related to the "root cause" of layout instability.
+Here are a few examples.

 **Example #1**